MikeConsemulder/DeDerdeKamer/README.md

 # De Derde Kamer

-An application that helps to generate social media posts by using a image as a base.
+An infographic to show data regarding the 2de Kamer.

 ## Customize configuration